mamorneau/node-red-contrib-odbcmj/README.md

 * (optional) **`output object`**: <`JSON object name`>

   The JSON structure that will contain the result output.
-The string must be a valid JSON object structure (ex: "payload.results") and must not start or end with a period.
+The string must be a valid JSON object structure (ex: `payload.results`) and must not start or end with a period.
 The node input is carried out to the output, as long as the output object name does not conflit it.
 If the targeted output JSON object was already present in the input, the result from the query will be appended to it, unless parts of the targeted input message were not object themselves, in which case they will be overwritten.

   Example:

-    - input:   {"payload":
+    - `input:   {"payload":
                  {"result":
                    {"othervalue": 10}
                  }
-               };
+               };`

-    - output:  payload.results.values
+    - `output:  payload.results.values`

-    In this case, "values" will be appended to "result" wihout overwriting "othervalue".
-If "result" had been a string, then it would have became an object and its content would have been lost.
+    In this case, `values` will be appended to `result` wihout overwriting `othervalue`.
+If `result` had been a string, then it would have became an object and its content would have been lost.

 #### Inputs

-The `odbcmj` node accepts a `payload` input that is either a valid JSON string or a JavaScript object with `"query"` properties.
+The `odbcmj` node accepts a `payload` input that is either a valid JSON string or a JavaScript object with `query` properties.
 This value, when passed on the payload, overrides the query node property.

 * (optional) **`payload.query`** <`string`>: